mindsdb/mindsdb/docs/mindsdb-docs/docs/docs-rules.md

 !!! note
     If the output is not a table, remove the output table from above and place your output message there.

-!!! note
-    Please note that the **```sql** block is used only in the case of SQL commands/queries.
-For the output table/message, we use a standard block.
-Whereas, for the description table, we use just a table.
-See the examples below.

 ### Example 1

     ```sql